 The Board of Directors engaged in a management contract with Arizona-based upscale golf management company, Troon Golf, in November of 2008.
 The Club remained member-owned and governed by the member-elected Board of Directors.
 In 2010, Troon started right in with a renovation of the Member Dining Room and Bar.

 In 2011, the membership authorized the Club’s Board of Directors to pursue a proposed Clubhouse Renovation Project.
 In 2013, the all-encompassing $8 million project, the Club’s largest-ever renovation, was completed.
 The result was a premier New England clubhouse updated with all-new amenities, a brand new venue for weddings and events, and a new golf house with pro shop, cart storage and indoor simulator and golf training area.

 Work began for Forse’s master course renovation plan, dubbed The Forse Plan.
 Slated for completion in 2023, just in time to celebrate our 100th anniversary, the restoration project will return the club to one of the best in all of New England.

 The NH Open Championship returned to Manchester Country Club for the first time since 1969.

-Manchester Country Club has been selected to host the 99th NEPGA Section Championship in 2019.
+Manchester Country Club is the host of the 99th NEPGA Section Championship in 2019.